victorevh/victorevh/README.md

 <br>

-- 🔭 Information Systems student ,currently working as a Front-End Developer at [Hand Talk](https://handtalk.me)
+- 🔭 Bachelor of Information Systems, currently working as a Front-End Developer at [Hand Talk](https://handtalk.me)

 - 📫 How to reach me **victor_oliveirasantos@hotmail.com**

-- 👩🏽‍💻<b> Skills I'm interested in developing:</b><br>
-  Node.js • Python • Tailwind • Nuxt.js • PHP

 <br>